Inheritance tax: United Kingdom

 Inheritance tax was introduced with effect from 18 March 1986.

-History (succession duty)Succession duty, in the English fiscal system, is "a tax placed on the gratuitous acquisition of property which passes on the death of any person, by means of a transfer from one person (called the predecessor) to another person (called the successor)".
-In order properly to understand the present state of the English law it is necessary to describe briefly the state of affairs prior to the Finance Act 1894 — an act which effected a considerable change in the duties payable and in the mode of assessment of those duties.
+Succession duty, in the English fiscal system, is "a tax placed on the gratuitous acquisition of property which passes on the death of any person, by means of a transfer from one person (called the predecessor) to another person (called the successor)".
+In order properly to understand the present state of the English law it is necessary to describe briefly the state of affairs prior to the Finance Act 1894 (57 & 58 Vict. c.
+30), an act which effected a considerable change in the duties payable and in the mode of assessment of those duties.

-The Succession Duty Act 1853 was the principal act that first imposed a succession duty in England.
+The Succession Duty Act 1853 (16 & 17 Vict. c.
+51) was the principal act that first imposed a succession duty in England.
 By that act a duty varying from 1% to 10% according to the degree of consanguinity between the predecessor and successor was imposed upon every succession which was defined as "every past or future disposition of property by reason whereof any person has or shall become beneficially entitled to any property, or the income thereof, upon the death of any person dying after the time appointed for the commencement of this act, either immediately or after any interval, either certainly or contingently, and either originally or by way of substitutive limitation and every devolution by law of any beneficial interest in property, or the income thereof, upon the death of any person dying after the time appointed for the commencement of this act to any other person in possession or expectancy".
 The property which is liable to pay the duty is in realty or leasehold estate in the UK and personalty—not subject to legacy duty—which the beneficiary claims by virtue of English, Scottish, or Irish law.
 Personalty in England bequeathed by a person domiciled abroad is not subject to succession duty.
 Successions of a husband or a wife, successions where the principal value is under £100, and individual successions under £20, are exempt from duty.
 Leasehold property and personalty directed to be converted into real estate are liable to succession, not to legacy duty.